-Because of my extensive research and professional experience I use many different therapeutic styles.
+Because of our extensive research and professional experience we use many different therapeutic styles.
 Each session is tailored to fit your child’s unique issues using a variety of talking, activities, play, worksheets and therapeutic homework.
-Based on the information you provide during intake and my impression of your child during each session, sessions will be tailored to the specific needs of your child.
+Based on the information you provide during intake and our impression of your child during each session, sessions will be tailored to the specific needs of your child.

 During the parent sessions, your child’s progress and compatibility with my style will be discussed.
-I am available seven days a week to discuss concerns by e-mail or phone.
+We are available seven days a week to discuss concerns by e-mail or phone.

 I have read about confidentiality and therapy; I’m his parent and want to know what happens in sessions!
 What will you tell me about my child?